 The Ingredients

 - Brussels Sprouts.
-As you’ve seen from my extensive recipe list above, Brussels sprouts and I are besties.
 When cooked well, these little green veggies taste phenomenal, and this recipe seasons and roasts them to perfection.
 Plus, they’re packed with fiber and antioxidants, so you can feel redeemed polishing off the pan.

 - Olive Oil.
 The secret to making these chips extra crispy and how to keep them from burning.
 Don’t be stingy.